 The inner twelve-year old boy in me doesn’t know which is cooler: the throne made entirely from swords for HBO’s Game of Thrones series, or the fact that 3D printer technology can now replicate that throne in my home at the touch of a button.
 It’s an interesting time to be a twelve-year old boy.
 It may be an even more interesting time to be an intellectual property lawyer because,… More

 Dish Networks’ Hopper device has spurred a considerable amount of legal controversy.
 Recently, that controversy made its way into the official award ceremony of the Consumer Electronics Show.

 Like Joel Tenenbaum, who has been discussed in prior entries in this blog, Jammie Thomas-Rasset has conducted a long-running battle with the recording industry over how much damages she should pay for her downloading activity.
 Like Mr. Tenenbaum, she argues that large statutory damages are unfair against individual “consumer” downloaders who contributed only minimally to the industry’s damages.
-She has had a district court judge on her side throughout her odyssey, but was shot down by three successive juries and eventually by the Eighth Circuit.
-Most recently,… More
+She has had a district court judge on her side throughout her odyssey,… More

 YouTube Not Required to Remove “Innocence of Muslims” Video in Response to Actress’s Takedown Notice

 Last week a California federal judge declined to enter a preliminary injunction sought by actress Cindy Lee Garcia, which would have required YouTube to remove the 14-minute anti-Islamic film “Innocence of Muslims” that has sparked deadly protests around the globe in recent months.
 Garcia’s complaint for direct and secondary copyright infringement against YouTube and its parent company, Google, alleges that she was fraudulently induced to appear in the “vile and reprehensible” film,… More